-The newer versions of Android Messages use Google’s new Material Theme design, giving the app a much cleaner look than before.
-And as you’ll see below, links come with a preview box.
+Newer versions of Android Messages app use Google’s Material Theme design, giving the app a much cleaner look, and links now come with a preview box.

 Before sending an SMS campaign, make sure to test your link on an Android device.
-If your feature image isn’t showing up or if it isn’t the image that you want people to see, then here are some things to try:
+If your feature image isn’t showing up or if it isn’t the correct image, then try this:

-Upload the image to your web page’s featured image settings
+Upload the image to your web page’s featured image settings, or

 Upload the image to an online file storage service like Google Drive, Dropbox, or Cloudinary.
-Then, take the image link and place it inside the content section of this code snippet: <meta property=”og:image” content=“https://insert-web-link-to-your-preview-image-here” />.
-Copy and paste this code inside the <head> tag of the web page you are linking to
+Take the image link and place it inside the content portion of this code snippet:

-If Android Messages can’t find any images to use, then it’ll display “Preview not available”.
-The link should still work, however.
+If Android Messages can’t find any images to use, then it’ll show “Preview not available,” but the link will still work as a big button.

 Disclaimer: Mandatory do’s and don’ts